marrow16/valix/README.md

             <code>SetConditionProperty</code><br>&nbsp;&nbsp;<code>cpty</code>&nbsp;<em>(i18n tag abbr.)</em>
         </td>
         <td>
-            Is a utility constraint that can be used to set a condition in the <code>ValidatorContext</code> from string value of a specified property.<br/>
+            Is a utility constraint that can be used to set a condition in the <code>ValidatorContext</code> from the value of a specified property within the object to which this constraint is attached<br/>
             <em>(see example usage in <a href="#polymorphic-validation">Polymorphic Validation</a>)</em>
             <details>
                 <summary>Fields</summary>